Pacific Southwest, Region 9: Superfund

-The cleanup approach for the site under the modified PCD is to control groundwater contamination moving across the facility boundary with two OUs, then remediate soil and groundwater at source areas (an additional 5 OUs).
-In 2001 EPA completed the Record of Decision for the long term cleanup of OU-3, the first groundwater action.
-This full construction of this action nearly completed and the effectiveness of the groundwater containment systems are being evaluated.
+The cleanup approach for the site under the modified PCD is to control groundwater contamination with two OUs, then remediate soil and groundwater at source areas (an additional 5 OUs).
+In 2001 EPA completed the Record of Decision for the long term groundwater cleanup of OU-3, the first groundwater action.
+The full construction of this action has been completed and the effectiveness of the groundwater containment systems are being evaluated.
 Many portions of the groundwater actions for OU-5 have also been completed and are in operation.
 The integrated plans for OU-5 including a number of contaminated soil areas were presented to the public in August 2009, and the final decision was formalized in February 2011.
-The first source area OU has completed the RI/FS process and a Proposed Plan was issued on May 1, 2013.
+The first source area OU (OU-6) has completed the RI/FS process and a Proposed Plan was issued on May 1, 2013.
 Upon implementation of cleanup for the five source OUs, a cumulative risk review will be done to determine any further action required for the site as a whole.

 Interim Actions: Between 1983 and 1987, prior to the formal analysis and public process to select a long-term cleanup, five groundwater extraction and treatment (GET) facilities were installed as a barrier system, primarily to prevent further off-site movement of VOC contaminants.
 Each GET facility consists of a series of extraction wells and a groundwater treatment system to intercept contaminated groundwater before it moves off Aerojet property (GET A is in groundwater flow Zone 4, GET B is in groundwater flow Zone 3, GET D is in groundwater flow Zone 1, and GETs E and F in groundwater flow Zone 2).
 GETs E and F were combined in 1999 to provide for treatment of NDMA and perchlorate.
 GET E/F was further expanded in 2002 and in 2003 the discharge was diverted to the Buffalo Creek under an NPDES permit.
 GETs A and B discharge to Rebel Hill Ditch.
 GET A was moved to the GET B location in 2010.
 A sixth GET facility, the American River GET (AR GET) was placed in operation July 1998 to augment GET D VOC capture and discharges to Buffalo Creek.